 Aboveground Petroleum Storage Act (APSA)

-APSA applies to tank facilities that have a total storage capacity of 1,320 gallons or greater of petroleum or 55-gallons or more of petroleum in Tanks In Underground Area (TIUGA).
+APSA applies to tank facilities that are subject to the federal SPCC rule, have a total storage capacity of 1,320 gallons or greater of petroleum, or store 55-gallons or more of petroleum in Tanks In Underground Area (TIUGA).
 In APSA, the term “petroleum” means crude oil, or a fraction thereof, that is liquid at 60 degrees Fahrenheit temperature and 14.7 pounds per square inch absolute pressure.

 Requirements